joachim-gassen/accframe/README.md

-# accframe: Exploring the Effects of Contextualization in Economics-Based Accounting Experiments with Large Language Models
+# accframe: Using Large Language Models to Explore Contextualization Effects in Economics-Based Accounting Experiments

 ## Idea